appspell/ShaderView/README.md

 `onDrawFrameListener` - called each frame

-`updateContinuously` -  should we render the view each frame only when it's really needed by the system (default is "false")
+`updateContinuously` -  should we render the view each frame (default is "false")

 `debugMode` - enable or disable debug logs